-Third parties (in particular, direct or indirect buyers) can claim damages for losses resulting from intentional or negligent violations of German or EU competition rules (section 33a, Act against Restraints of Competition (ARC), 9th amendment).
-The 9th amendment to ARC, which implements Directive 2014/104/EU on actions for damages under national law for infringements of competition law provisions of the member states (Anti-trust Damages Directive) in German law, provides detailed rules for damage claims, that is, for pass-on, joint and several liability, limited liability of leniency applicants, settlements between claimants and cartelists, information disclosure, and limitation (sections 33a to 33h, ARC).
+Third parties (in particular, direct or indirect buyers) can claim damages for losses resulting from intentional or negligent violations of German or EU competition rules (section 33a, Act against Restraints of Competition (ARC)).
+The ninth amendment to ARC from June 2017, which has implemented Directive 2014/104/EU on actions for damages under national law for infringements of competition law provisions of the member states (Anti-trust Damages Directive) in German law, provides detailed rules for damage claims, that is, for pass-on, joint and several liability, limited liability of leniency applicants, settlements between claimants and cartelists, information disclosure, and limitation (sections 33a to 33h, ARC).